-Isabel Fryszberg is the founder of Creative Works Studio, the innovative, arts based, occupational therapy program which she ran for over a decade in her role as creative lead at St. Michael’s Hospital for adults living with mental health and addiction issues.
+Isabel Fryszberg is the founder of Creative Works Studio, the innovative, arts based, occupational therapy program which she ran for over twenty years in her role as creative lead at St. Michael’s Hospital for adults living with mental health and addiction issues.
 Applying her professional skills as an artist, filmmaker, musician and occupational therapist Isabel fluidly intergrates these disciplines to help people build resilience and health by engaging their creative abilities.

 “When I’m doing the music, I’m never sick,” says band member Courtney Marshall, who has bipolar disorder and depression.
 “I’m right there, doing my job as an artist.
 It’s just what I want to do.”

 In collaboration with research scientist Janet Parsons at St. Michael's Hospital, and the members of the studio she produced and directed the one hour feature documentary film, What's Art Got To Do With It? which aired on CBC documentary channel and was featured at the Female Eye Festival.
 She also created a music album called "Coming Out of Darkness" (See reviews)

 Isabel has a Cross Appointment Status Lecturer position at the University of Toronto in the Arts and Humanities and Faculty of Medicine.
 She provides multimedia presentations in Arts and Health within the department of Occupational Therapy and Inter-professional Educational Program.